Schedules¶

 Tip:

-- You may project specific columns, but for schedules that use options.view
+- You may project specific columns, but for schedules that use options.view, ensure job_id is present in the projection.
+Returning j.* is simplest.

 Best practices¶